 It is commonly used for patients over 40 who don’t qualify for either LASIK or PRK laser eye surgery but are not willing to continue using glasses or use contact lenses.
 It can also can correct myopia (nearsightedness) but it is not normally recommended when LASIK surgery or Phakic intraocular lens (IOL) can be used.

 The procedure involves removing the eye’s natural lens and replacing it with an artificial intraocular lens.
 As well as removing the need to continue wearing glasses or use contact lenses, the new artificial intraocular lens will also mean that the patient will not suffer from cataracts in the future as a cataract cannot form on an artificial lens.

 2. Cataract Surgery

-Cataract surgery involves the same procedure as refractive lens surgery described above except that the lens that is removed is not clear but cloudy due to existence of cataracts.
-Patients have the same choice of monofocal, multifocal or trifocal lenses (see lens types below) giving them the option to also remove the need for reading glasses as well as correct their cataracts.
+Cataract surgery involves the same procedure as the refractive lens surgery described above, except that the lens that is removed is not clear but cloudy due to existence of cataracts.
+Patients have the same choice of monofocal, multifocal or trifocal lenses (see lens types below) giving them the option to also remove the need for reading glasses as well as correcting their cataracts.